Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 - Oklahoma State has nine wins against the spread in 11 games this season.

-- The Cowboys are 5-1 ATS when favored by 4 points or more this season.
+- So far this season, the Cowboys have been installed as favorites by a 4.5-point margin or more five times and are 4-1 ATS in those contests.

-- Oklahoma State's games this year have gone over the total in four out of 10 opportunities (40%).
+- Oklahoma State has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).

-- When Oklahoma State amasses over 382.5 yards, the team is 6-0 against the spread and 6-0 overall.
+- When Oklahoma State totals over 382.5 yards, the team is 6-0 against the spread and 6-0 overall.

 - The Cowboys have turned the ball over 12 times this season, eight fewer than the Sooners have forced (20).